Welcome to today's edition of the Rush 24-7 podcast.

 This figure is misleading.

-Now, if businesses tried this, CEOs would be in jail.
+Now, if businesses tried this, CEOs would be in jail, or they certainly would be charged.

-If CEOs put out numbers that were never right, and a week later, when nobody was paying attention, they changed them and made them accurate and therefore worse, the CEO would be in trouble.
+If CEOs put out numbers that were never right, and a week later, when nobody was paying attention, they changed them and made them accurate and therefore worse, this CEO would be in trouble.

 59 of the last 60 weeks, I think that's the number.